phonetworks/vagrant/README.md

 vagrant up
 ```

+## Warning

+The dpkg and rpm package sources under the src/ folder have not been checked, and are not guaranteed to work.
+The Vagrant box is built for, and guaranteed to work with Ubuntu 16.04 only.

 ## Cleanup

 After every modification, the following should be run to make sure the box is clean: